keboli/CSI-annotated-datasets/README.md

-# A Self-Training-Based Annotation Framework with Tailored Augmentation for Cyber Threat Intelligence Posts
+# CTI-ANN: A Self-Training-Based Annotation Framework with Tailored Augmentation for Cyber Threat Intelligence Posts

 This repository contains two datasets curated for the paper **"A Self-Training-Based Annotation Framework with Tailored Augmentation for Cyber Threat Intelligence Posts."**